 The cartoons were mostly shown uncut and uncensored (though not as much as, say, what you'd find on The Bob Clampett Show or even The Popeye Show), which allowed this program to show many cartoons that were taboo for daytime television, like such wholesome fare as The Ducktators and Blitz Wolf, and was supplanted by classic cartoon trivia and rare interviews with Golden Age veterans.
 The program was a hit, running for 82 episodes, with two hour-long specials (The Lost Cartoons and World War II cartoons.
 There was also going to be another special episode called The Best Of The Worst Cartoons Ever, but this was never aired) and one half-hour special which was never aired (the one that would have had all — or at least, three of — the Bugs Bunny cartoons that were banned from the 2001 June Bugs marathon due to having ethnic and racial stereotyping).

-The program as we remember it no longer exists, ending in November 2003, with a Christmas Special aired in 2005.
-Two additonal specials called "Toonheads: The Lost Cartoons" and "Toonheads: The Wartime Cartoons" were made but so far, only the former is on DVD; included on Looney Tunes Golden Collection Vol. 1 and disc 3 of the blu-ray version of Looney Tunes Platinum Collection.
+The program as we remember it no longer exists, ending in November 2003 (the last episode was called "The Boys from Kansas City", about the works from the Kansas City animators who went on to become household names for Warner Bros. and MGM), with a Christmas Special aired in 2005.
+Two additional specials called "Toonheads: The Lost Cartoons" and "Toonheads: The Wartime Cartoons" were made but so far, only the former is on DVD; included on Looney Tunes Golden Collection Vol. 1 and disc 3 of the Blu-Ray version of Looney Tunes Platinum Collection.